 To make this conference a reality, the Office of Diversity, Equity, and Inclusion at Kenyon relies upon a number of on-campus and community co-sponsors, who either 1) assist with various aspects of this conference or 2) provide useful resources to it.

-Our campus co-sponsors include the following departments, groups, and organizations from Kenyon College: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.
+Our 2021 campus co-sponsors included the following departments, groups, and organizations from Kenyon College: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.

 Funding for this conference is provided in-part by the Kenyon College Community Development Fund and the Student LGBTQ+ Diversity Fund.

 The inaugural Kenyon Queer and Trans Studies Conference in April 2019 provided space for nearly 20 workshops.
 The conference hosted over 130 students from more than 15 different academic institutions from as far away as New England and the Deep South.
 Additionally, our inaugural conference attendees were a diverse group of students with over 40% identifying as transgender and/or non-binary, 33% identifying as people of color, and 10% identifying as people with disabilities.
+Read more about the 2019 conference from the Kenyon Collegian.
+Download the conference program from 2019.